muratk3n/thirdwave/en/tweets/2020/week26d.md

 ---

-There is a lot of discontent in US, that can stick on the centrists.
+There is a lot of discontent in US, that can stick on the centrists who have the incumbent ideology.
 Campaign well these ppl can be beaten.

 ---